sus-test/revanced-extended-magisk-module/README.md

  * Run the [workflow](../../actions/workflows/build.yml)
  * Grab your modules from [releases](../../releases)

-To be able to use non-root variants of YT and Music you will need to install [Vanced Extended MicroG](https://github.com/inotia00/VancedMicroG/releases) (recommended) or [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases).
+To be able to use non-root variants of YT and YT Music you will need to install [Vanced Extended MicroG](https://github.com/inotia00/VancedMicroG/releases) (recommended) or [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases).

 # Building Locally
 Make sure you have JDK 17 installed.
 Then run: